 That it’s not as difficult as you might think!
 That there is a lot of support available from mortgage advisers and lenders.
 And lastly, (it’s a bit technical so bear with me), that lenders will look at what income borrowers have ‘available’, not just at the income they are currently taking (for example, pension pots).
 This can help borrowers get the loan they require without having to actually increase the income they are taking from their assets.

-What else at Ipswich Building Society needs a ‘Charlotte’ makeover next?
+What else at Suffolk Building Society needs a ‘Charlotte’ makeover next?

 Lastly, if you were able to influence the Treasury or the Ministry of Housing, what one change would you make to property or finance regulations in this country?